roolebo/tianocore.github.io/FmpDevicePkg.md

 PCDs set per module
 ====================
-* PcdFmpDeviceSystemResetRequired - Indicates if a full system reset is required before a firmware update to a firmware devices takes effect
 * PcdFmpDeviceTestKeySha256Digest - The SHA-256 hash of a
   PKCS7 test key that is used to detect if a test key is being used to authenticate capsules.
 Test key detection